langit/jael/brief.rst

-The TI engine almost works like an interpreter (the type interpreter), with the emphasis on types, not values.
+The TI engine almost works like an interpreter (the type interpreter), with the emphasis on types, not values: this may be called "interpretive type inference" (ITI).
 The loop statements are not looped, typically only "executed" once.
 All branches of conditional statements are "executed" simultaneously.